rhelsing/staple/README.md

 #staple

-Modular UI framework for rails built on top of foundation and sass.
+a modular ui framework for rails built on top of foundation and sass.

 ##todo

-* plastic should be theme/template: seperate generator? yes.
-	* theme folder in buttons? begin with underscore for theme?
-	* seperate generator?
-Yes. will call lower level generators in order specified
-	* theme generator will call each component generator
+* placement of triggers
+* create patterns and themes

 ##lower priority todo
 * declaring as dependency does not load it? vs don't require other gems